- About Us

 It is very important that your pet receive the medication on the same day each month.
 If you are a few days off, it is okay to give the medication at that time.
 If it has been more than a few weeks, we recommend calling and talking with your veterinarian prior to restarting the medication.

-We have medication reminders that will email you when it is time for your pet’s monthly heartworm prevention.
-You set it up yourself inside your very own FREE Pet Portal.
+We have text message medication reminders that we can send you when it is time for your pet’s monthly heartworm prevention.
+Click here for more information and to sign up.

 Is it really that important for my pet to be given this medication?